- Writing Ideas

 4. Have small groups of students prepare an impromptu performance of the poem.
 Have group members vary the use of individual, dual, and choral voices to emphasize key phrases.
 In addition, have other group members perform silent slide shows, depicting the actions of the dream and the personified “dream.”

-Gwendolyn Brooks, “kitchenette building” from Selected Poems.
+Gwendolyn Brooks, "kitchenette building" from Selected Poems, published by Harper & Row.
 Copyright © 1963 by Gwendolyn Brooks.
-Reprinted with the permission of the Estate of Gwendolyn Brooks.
+Reprinted by consent of Brooks Permissions.

 Discover this poem’s context and related poetry, articles, and media.